Odisha registers 1,385 new coronavirus cases, 14 fresh fatalities

 Three fresh fatalities each were reported in Khurda and Mayurbhanj, two each in Cuttack and Sundergarh and one each in Ganjam, Nabarangpur, Nayagarh and Sambalpur districts, the official said.

-Khurda district has so far reported the highest number of coronavirus fatalities at 239, followed by Ganjam (231) and Cuttack (115), the official said.
+Khurda district has so far reported the highest number of coronavirus fatalities at 239, followed by Ganjam at 231 and Cuttack 115, the official said.

-The state now has 13,770 active coronavirus cases, while 2,82,073 people have recovered from the disease so far, he said.
+The state now has 12,310 active coronavirus cases, which is 4.14 per cent of Odishas total caseload, he said.

 Odisha has so far tested over 47.87 lakh samples for COVID-19, including 50,780 on Wednesday, the official said, adding the positivity rate in the state stands at 6.21 per cent.